HarshithaPaladugu/Performance-Comparison-of-traditional-CNN-model-with-the-Pre-trained-EfficientB0-model-/README.md

 This projects aims to evaluate the performance of traditional CNN and pre-trained EfficientNetB0 model in detecting the health status of chili leaf

-# 🌿 Chilli Plant Leaf Disease Classification using CNN & EfficientNetB0
+# 🌿 Chili Plant Leaf Disease Classification using CNN & EfficientNetB0

 This repository contains the code and methodology for classifying chilli plant leaf health status using image-based deep learning models.
 The project compares the performance of a traditional Convolutional Neural Network (CNN) with a pretrained EfficientNetB0 model.